(2,3)-Cordial Oriented Hypercubes: Abstract

 \section{Abstract}

 In this article we investigate the existence of $(2,3)$-cordial labelings of oriented hypercubes.
 In this investigation, we determine that there exists a $(2,3)$-cordial oriented hypercube for any dimension divisible by $3$.
 Next, we provide examples of $(2,3)$-cordial oriented hypercubes of dimension not divisible by $3$ and state a conjecture on existence for dimension $3k + 1$.
-We close in presenting a 3D oriented hypercube that is not $(2,3)$-cordial.
+We close by presenting the only 3D oriented hypercubes up to isomorphism that are not $(2,3)$-cordial.

 \dd{ \baseb .5cm} \d{{ \it Proof. } } \ex{\begin{example}} \eex{\end{example}} \exx{\end{example}} \t{\begin{theorem}} \tt{\end{theorem}} \D{\begin{definition}} \DD{\end{definition}} \l{\begin{lemma}} \ll{\end{lemma}} \c{\begin{corollary}} \cc{\end{corollary}} \cj{\begin{conjecture}} \cjj{\end{conjecture}} \e{ } \p{\begin{proposition}} \pp{\end{proposition}} \dn{{{\cal D}_n}}